 Sometimes things are not what the seem to be.
 This picture I took three years ago is one example.

 A wildlife picture taken with the Fuji X100?
 How did I manage to get that close?
 The picture below looks impressive too.
 Beautiful nature in dramatic light.
-But if you look a little closer you see that the animals are stuffed out and that sea and sky is painted.
+But if you look a little closer you see that the animals are stuffed and that sea and sky are painted.